alainrk/flemq/DEV_NOTES.md

 - Refactoring a bit the config stuff as it started to get messy
 - I'm considering adopting a simplified version of redis [RESP](https://redis.io/docs/reference/protocol-spec/) protocol for the communication, it's simple and already implemented in many languages
   - I don't think I need the full resp for now, but it seems a good approach to start with something simple like that

+## 2023-12-24

+- Writing a simple FLEP (flemq procotol) parser with a basic command